Layers of OSI Model

-- Logical Addressing: In order to identify each device on internetwork uniquely, the network layer defines an addressing scheme.
+- Logical Addressing: To identify each device on Internetwork uniquely, the network layer defines an addressing scheme.
 The sender & receiver’s IP addresses are placed in the header by the network layer.
 Such an address distinguishes each device uniquely and universally.

-* Segment in Network layer is referred to as Packet.
+Note: 1.
+Segment in the Network layer is referred to as Packet.

-At sender’s side: Transport layer receives the formatted data from the upper layers, performs Segmentation, and also implements Flow & Error control to ensure proper data transmission.
+At the sender’s side: The transport layer receives the formatted data from the upper layers, performs Segmentation, and also implements Flow & Error control to ensure proper data transmission.
 It also adds Source and Destination port numbers in its header and forwards the segmented data to the Network Layer.

 Note: The sender needs to know the port number associated with the receiver’s application.

 Generally, this destination port number is configured, either by default or manually.
-For example, when a web application makes a request to a web server, it typically uses port number 80, because this is the default port assigned to web applications.
+For example, when a web application requests a web server, it typically uses port number 80, because this is the default port assigned to web applications.
 Many applications have default ports assigned.

 - Segmentation and Reassembly: This layer accepts the message from the (session) layer, and breaks the message into smaller units.
 Each of the segments produced has a header associated with it.
 The transport layer at the destination station reassembles the message.

-- Service Point Addressing: In order to deliver the message to the correct process, the transport layer header includes a type of address called service point address or port address.
+- Service Point Addressing: To deliver the message to the correct process, the transport layer header includes a type of address called service point address or port address.
 Thus by specifying this address, the transport layer makes sure that the message is delivered to the correct process.